-Following Ms Buchanan's resignation as a Director, the Board resolved to amend its Charter in order that the Board must be comprised of a minimum three Directors.
+Additionally, in 2019 the Board resolved to amend its Charter in order that the Board must be comprised of a minimum three Directors.
 This number is consistent with the minimum contemplated by the Company's Constitution, and is aligned with the Board's current complement of Directors.